sebpiq/funktion.fm/_posts/webpd-future.md

 With WebPd I have hesitated for a long time between these two solutions, and though the inital version was all custom DSP running in a single `ScriptProcessorNode`, I decided last autumn to go for performance and see how much of the Pure Data functionality I could implement with only native nodes.
 Unfortunately, the answer is *"not much"* as the [list of objects](https://github.com/sebpiq/WebPd/blob/5cee4dce15f1e2d2388311145fbb09ccaaa0f780/OBJECTLIST.md) from the current version shows.
 In fact, I came to the conclusion that native audio nodes are just not going to cut it.

+*Chris Mc Cormick, the original creator of WebPd answered to my original post by saying :*

+> one feature that was important to me was to have WebPd work as a system where you could take an existing Pd patch and be pretty sure it would sound and work the same

+And it is true that this is a problem which many people have encountered.
+Not only are many objects not implemented, but some of WebPd dsp objects have different behaviour than their Pd counterparts (e.g. filters and oscillators).
+Obviously this is bad ... and this is one strong argument against using native audio nodes and in favor of custom dsp.

+However, what pushed me towards native nodes at the time, is that you couldn't really use WebPd on mobile devices with custom dsp. `ScriptProcessorNode` would immediately choke, and make the whole thing pretty much unusable.
+So this was a choice between on one hand purity and compliance with Pd, on the other hand usability and being able to run on any device.
+I chose pragmatism over purity (and was [totally gutted about Web Audio API](https://github.com/WebAudio/web-audio-api/issues/263)).

 Near future (WebPd 0.4.0)
 ==========================